Vasaloppet China

 Vasaloppet China (Kinavasan) is a cross-country skiing competition held in the beginning of every year in Changchun, China.
 Originally held in 2003, it has been a part of Worldloppet since 2014.
 The competition is named after Vasaloppet in Sweden.
 The event takes place in Jingyuetan National Forest Park.

+Background

+The initiative to the race was taken by Swedish orienteer Jörgen Mårtensson during his travels in China at the time of the turn of the millennium.